dmjwentworth/lognormal-ellipsoid-inferrer/README.md

 ## Limitations

 Known to converge poorly in situations with high measurement error/small sample size.
+As seen in `test.ipynb` the program struggles to resolve covariances, especially with smaller samples.

 The incorporation of measurement error within `logelin.infer.model` can definitely be improved.
 Currently it assumes a flat error rate on proper $a$ and $b$.
 In real surveys however, we are likely to have detailed uncertainties on both the angular $a$ and $b$, as well as $z$.